Ashton-Sidhu/aethos/README.md

 ## Introduction

 Aethos is a library/platform that automates your data science and analytical tasks at any stage in the pipeline.
-Aethos is, at its core, a wrapper that helps automate analytical techniques from various libaries such as pandas, sci-kit learn, gensim, etc. and tries to the bridge the gap
+Aethos is, at its core, a uniform API that helps automate analytical techniques from various libaries such as pandas, sci-kit learn, gensim, etc.

+Aethos provides:

+  - Automated data science cleaning, preprocessing, feature engineering and modelling techniques through one line of code
+  - Automated reporting - as you perform your analysis, a report is created along side with it
+  - Automated visualizations through one line of code
+  - Reusable code - no more copying code from notebook to notebook
+  - Automated dependency and corpus management
+  - Datascience project templates
+  - Integrated 3rd party jupyter plugins to make analyzing data more friendly
+  - Model analysis use cases - Confusion Matrix, ROC Curve, all metrics, decision tree plots, etc.
+  - Model interpretability - Local through SHAP and LIME, global through Morris Sensitivity
+  - Interactive checklists and tips to either remind or help you through your analysis.

+Plus more coming soon such as:

+  - Testing for model drift
+  - Comparing train and test data distribution
+  - Recommendation models
+  - Statistical tests - Anova, T-test, etc.
+  - Pre-trained models - BERT, GPT2, etc.
+  - Parralelization through Dask and/or Spark
+  - Uniform API for deep learning models and automated code and file generation jupyter notebook development, python file of your data    pipeline and Docker/Kubernetes file of your model as a microservice.

 Aethos makes it easy to PoC, experiment and compare different techniques and models from various libraries.
-From cleaning your data, visualizing it and even applying feature engineering techniques from your favourite libraries - all done with a single, human readable, line of code!
+From imputations, visualizations, scaling, dimensionality reduction, feature engineering to modelling, model results and model deployment - all done with a single, human readable, line of code!

 Aethos utilizes other open source libraries to help enhance your analysis from enhanced stastical information, interactive visual plots or statistical tests and models - all your tools in one place, all accessible with one line of code or a click!
 See below in the [Acknowledgments](#acknowledgments) for the open source libraries being used in this project.